cbarlin/advanced-record-utils/CONTRIBUTING.md

 Similar to the `AnalysedRecord`, these are wrapper types around the `RecordComponentElement` and also have easy access back to the parent `AnalysedRecord`.

 The `ComponentAnalyser` is a service loading target, similar to the `RecordVisitor` - it attempts to analyse from the most "specific" to the least specific.
 By doing this, we can make it easy to add new `AnalysedComponent` types (such as `Map`, or the Guava types).

+## Annotation Inferencing and `ClassName`/Prism mapping

+Annotation inferencing refers to the concept that we can *infer* or safely assume that an annotation should be present, even if it isn't.
+An example of this would be that the end-user has asked for their data structure to have XML serialisations added, but has only marked the structure up with Json annotations.
+We can take those annotations and infer the XML annotations from those.

+The `ClassName`/Prism mapping is a byproduct of this - since we are working from annotations that may not actually be present, we have to have a mapping from annotation class names to their prisms.

+## `CommonsConstants` and `Constants`

+There are two constants files that contain things that will come up repeatedly - things like `Claim` objects and `ClassName`s.
+I'm aware "Constant" files are a bit controversial, but I think in this context I think it's a better way of ensuring that `Claim` operations don't "drift" and that we only go through the process of setting up the `ClassName`s once.

 # Style